The Opportunity Stages in Salesforce should match your sales process.

 Salespeople can click on the path arrow to move the opportunity to the next stage.

-In addition, there’s an option to include a description, tips and other information for each Opportunity Stage.
+Also, there’s an option to include a description, tips and other information for each Opportunity Stage.

-Kanban view of Opportunity Stages
+Kanban view of opportunity Stages

 Lightning extends the traditional List Views in Salesforce.

 The Kanban view of opportunity stages gives salespeople a dynamic display of all deals.

 Salespeople drag and drop opportunities from one stage to another.
 It’s a quick and easy way to update many deals and get and up-to-date pipeline.

 If you want meaningful visibility of the pipeline, then it’s essential to get your opportunity stages right.

 If the stages don’t reflect your sales process, or they are ambiguous, then pipeline reports are not reliable.
 In turn, this means you cannot conduct useful funnel reviews or create reliable sales forecasts.